vidaljOSU/assignment1/bio.md

 Programming Background:

-I have recently been learning C++ as part of this program with OSU
+I have recently been learning C++ as part of this program with OSU.

-I teach Java in Pre-AP and AP computer science classes
+I teach Java in Pre-AP and AP computer science classes.

+I teach C# as part of Unity 3D for my video game design course.

+I have some experience with JavaScript from a web design course I used to teach, but the class focused primarily on HTML and CSS.